 Revisit Purchase Drivers

-Just because a message worked in the past doesn’t mean it is still the needle mover that drives purchase intent.
+Just because a message worked in the past doesnโt mean it is still the needle mover that drives purchase intent.
 Brands whose message is becoming stale will lose ground faster than ever to brands keeping their purchase drivers relevant to the needs of their consumer audience.

 Brand Collaborations

 The lines between product categories continue to blur as CPG brands collaborate in non-competing ways.
-For example, the Kraft Real Mayo and Juicy Couture collaboration, or Starbucks and Samsung brand collaboration, is a CPG marketing strategy worth considering.
+For example, the Kraft Real Mayo and Juicy Couture collaboration, or the Starbucks and Samsung brand collaboration, is a CPG marketing strategy worth considering.

 Brand Story

 You need a strong dose of the truth if you think a home page and an about us page are enough efforts to display your brand story.
-Except for consumers interested in “the lowest prices,” your brand story affects purchasing decisions made by your target audience.
+Except for consumers interested in โthe lowest prices,โ your brand story affects purchasing decisions made by your target audience.

-The trick is, how does your brand story impact them?
-Environmental impact, supporting causes, committed transparency, and other aspects of your brand communicate to consumers how you make a difference in “their” lives.
+The trick is: How does your brand story impact them?
+Environmental impact, supporting causes, committed transparency, and other aspects of your brand communicate to consumers how you make a difference in their lives.

 Get with a CPG marketing team (internal or agency) and thread your brand story into every aspect of your marketing.